twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * The program shows a critical error when using **Complete Composites** for some glyphs assigned by [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) in the Private Use Area (old versions only).
 * Version 1.0 (1998-04-11) until 7.0 (2013-04-25) only adds glyphs mapped to Windows Unicode Basic Multilingual Plane codepoints to the preview window.
 * Version 5.6 (2007-07-19) uses a non-standard layout for all resources.
-* In new fonts (version 5.0 until 6.5), the international currency sign (¤) is mapped to the Macintosh Roman platform but not the euro (€) which contains the same codepoint (219).
+* In new fonts (version 5.0 until 6.5), the international currency sign (¤) is mapped to the Macintosh Roman platform but not the euro (€) which has the same codepoint (219).
 * Version 1.0 (1998-04-11) until 6.5 (2011-11-18) used ISO Latin-1 as the program's output encoding (the same is used for exported kerning pairs) while version 7.0 (2013-04-25) & above uses Unicode.
 * The PostScript names modified when opening fonts in version 3.0 until 4.0 are as follows: the full stop in **.notdef** is removed, **nonmarkingreturn** is changed to **CR** and **exclamdown** is changed to **exclamationdown**.
 * The installer was mirrored in **fontcreator.com** up to version 6.1.
 * The existing characters used by subsetted fonts in unregistered copies of FontCreator 7.0 (2013-04-25) until 11.5.0.2430 (2018-12-05) is as follows: exclamation mark, comma, hyphen, period, equal, numbers, question mark, commercial at, letters, slash, backslash, fi and fl.
-Other characters are replaced with rectangles.
+Other characters are replaced by rectangles.

 ## Unregistered version limitations
 If the program detects it is an unregistered copy or is running as a limited user or if registration is not performed during or within the grace period, the following restrictions will be imposed on the version number: